🛬Amarnath Yatra 2026 Pahalgam Route – Trekking Guide and Tips

 4. Do I need registration for Amarnath Yatra 2026 via Pahalgam?

-Yes, registration is mandatory for all pilgrims.
+Yes, registration is mandatory for all pilgrims who intending for the yatra.
 You need a Yatra Permit issued after submitting the Compulsory Health Certificate (CHC) and ID proof.

 5. What is the best time to trek via the Pahalgam route?